Our `Times' of Decay:

 In such cases, the apparent dissonance generated by the way the score is crafted, has the function of a paradox of the type associated with geometry of position.
 The entire composition is a paradox of such paradoxes on this account.
 The sensitive performing artist, must perform the composition as a whole, not a succession of sections.
 It must be performed in a way which evokes a unified solution to that nest of paradoxes, within the mind of both the performers and, hopefully, also the audience.
 The term "definitive performance" should be outlawed from any other use, but that of indicating the successful realization of those requirements.

 For example, the pianist who performs a section of a Schumann keyboard composition as a Liszt-type bit of "passage work," may be performing Schumann in a "Romantic style," but the result is not Schumann's composition.
 The Romantic composer and performer are attempting to evoke a sensual effect as such, not an actual idea.
 The paradox of dissonance is misused by the Romantic composer and performer, to the purpose of eliciting sensual effects, as Wagner exemplifies this in the celebrated Liebestod duet from Tristan.
 The use of the method of "fractals" as a proposed substitute for non-linearity, in mathematics, is an example of the same type of hoax perpetrated in the guise of music by Liszt, Berlioz, and Wagner.

 Thus, the fact that dissonance is crucial in Classical thorough-composition, does not signify that the use of dissonance by the student of what Beethoven described as "that criminal Czerny," Franz Liszt, is consistent with the intent of Classical composition.
 Only a fool, or a hoaxster, could propose that there was a "Romantic period" in art, which, like the purely mythical Zeitgeist, grew out of the "Classical period."
 Only in works which conform to the Classical principle of composition, are actual ideas clearly defined by implication.
 Only forms of composition which express a meaningful proposition in geometry of position, correspond to the communication of cognitive ideas.

 The appropriate answer to that question is best approached by the habit of constantly reminding oneself of Heraclitus' famous aphorism: Nothing is constant but change.
 All statements, units of composition, or functional elements of such a composition, must be expressed in the implicit form of the verb "to become."
 "To become," so situated, and, as I have made this point above, is to be recognized as the elementary form of action in all intelligent communication.
 The idea of the statement must lie with the verb conceived as an expression of the general form of the verb "to become."
 The substantive expression of "to become," always has as its explicit or implied action of reference, the generation of the type of an idea stated as a proposition in geometry of position.

 For example, in the mind, the statement "I am," is better said as "I am becoming."
 There is some action which is transforming "me," from what I was, to what I shall, or will be.
 That action is me as the existing subject of the statement.
 Significant actions are those in which the transformation is pivotted on an idea, as I have defined idea here.

-action.
-The central action of the unit statement should be of the quality of an
+This subject's existence, as something becoming, has two interdependent aspects: the action of transformation (becoming itself; continuing to become), and the will which prompts that action.
+The central action of the unit statement should be of the quality of an idea.

 In the case of the communication of ideas as ideas, the source of the will underlying that action, is to be found, as Furtwängler warned, "between the notes."
 It is located in the functions of speech, and Classical musical thorough-composition, expressed as paradoxes of geometry of position.
 The speaking or singing of a unit of intelligent (i.e., cognitive) communication, is to be identified in terms of the way in which the structure of the included statements may be re-enforced, in the written version of speech, by appropriate uses of standards of punctuation which are anathema to the devotees of their Times.
 We have now reached the point in this report, at which those matters of crafting of speech come into view.